qwertie/loyc.net/les/index.md

 There are two main ways to mitigate this lack-of-an-error:

 **1. Front-end processing**: when you write LES code you have some kind of _reason_ to do so - usually you're going to feed the code into a compiler or other tool (e.g. [LeMP](https://github.com/qwertie/Loyc/wiki/LeMP)) after you've written it.
-Also, superexpressions are designed for a very specific purpose: to simulate constructs like `while` loops and `function` definitions.
+Also, superexpressions are designed for a specific purpose: to simulate constructs like `while` loops and `function` definitions.

 That means that whatever software receives the Loyc tree produced by the LES parser knows it is expecting to see a `while` loop with two arguments, an `if` statement with 2 or 4 arguments (`if(expr, {...})` or `if(expr, {...}, else, {...})`), and so forth.